i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-battery-draining-fixes.md

 Check for this properly:

-- Rest the controller untouched on a flat surface, open a gamepad tester, and watch for a minute
+- Rest the controller untouched on a flat surface, open an [Xbox controller test](/), and watch for a minute
 - Confirm no button shows as pressed while your hands are off it
 - Watch the stick values.
 Steady values slightly off zero mean a shifted centre point, which is normal.
 Values that never settle mean a worn stick
 - Pull each trigger and release it, checking the value returns to zero